-Hunting any wildlife is prohibited within the boundaries of all state park areas, except those designated open to hunting by the Utah Division of State Parks and Recreation in Utah Admin.
-Rule R651-614-4.
+New this year: Hunting of wildlife is allowed within the boundaries of all state park areas, except those areas and hunts specifically closed by the Utah Division of State Parks and Recreation in Utah Admin.
+Rule R651-614.
+For more information, visit stateparks.utah. gov/resources/hunting-at-state-park.

-For information about discharging a dangerous weapon or firearm in a state park, see Areas where you can't discharge a firearm in the previous section or review Utah Code § 76-10-508.
+State laws regarding the possession and discharge of dangerous weapons apply in state park areas open to hunting.
+For information about discharging a dangerous weapon or firearm in a state park, see the Areas where you cannot discharge a firearm section above or review Utah Code § 76-10-508.